awslabs/sagemaker-debugger/docs/analysis.md

 - `reduction_name (str)` The name of the reduction to query for.
 This can be one of `min`, `max`, `mean`, `std`, `variance`, `sum`, `prod` and the norms `l1`, `l2`.
 - `mode (smdebug.modes enum value)` The mode applicable for the step number passed above.
 Defaults to `modes.GLOBAL`
 - `worker (str)` This parameter is only applicable for distributed training.
 You can retrieve the value of the tensor from a specific worker by passing the worker name.
 You can query all the workers seen by the trial with the `trial.workers()` method.
 You might also be interested in querying the workers which saved a value for the tensor at a specific step, this is possible with the method: `trial.tensor(name).workers(step, mode)`
-- `abs (bool)` If abs is True, this method tries to return the reduction passed through reduction_name after taking the absolute value of the tensor.
-It defaults to False.
+- `abs (bool)` If abs is True, this method tries to return the reduction passed through `reduction_name` after taking the absolute value of the tensor.
+It defaults to `False`.

 ###### Returns
 `numpy.ndarray` The reduction value of tensor at the given step and worker (if the training job saved data from multiple workers) as a 1x1 numpy array.
 If this reduction was saved for the tensor during training as part of specification through reduction config, it will be loaded and returned.
 If the given reduction was not saved then, but the full tensor was saved, the reduction will be computed on the fly and returned.
-If both the chosen reduction and full tensor are not available, this method raises TensorUnavailableForStep exception.
+If both the chosen reduction and full tensor are not available, this method raises `TensorUnavailableForStep` exception.

 #### reduction_values